2022 Australian Swimming Championships: Records broken

 During the 2022 Australian Swimming Championships the following records were set.

 All Comers and Championship records

 Club points scores

 The final club point scores are below.
 Note: Only the top ten clubs are listed.

 Broadcast

+In February 2021, it was announced that Amazon Prime Video had secured an exclusive, two-year live broadcast streaming deal with Swimming Australia.
+Like in 2021, both the heat sessions and final sessions were streamed live on Prime Video and on Swimming Australia's digital platform SwimTV.
+The commentary team consisted of Grant Hackett, Giaan Rooney, Nicole Livingstone and Annabelle Williams.
+Journalist Matt White hosted the coverage, while Jon Harker called the action.